petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/using-fragments-to-build-multi-step-forms.md

 ## Using the Stepper Fragment

 The Stepper fragment transforms a single-step form into a multi-step form, making navigation between steps easier and clearer.
 Once set, you can rename the step titles, map them to fields, click on step indicators to navigate between steps, add form elements to each step, and configure how the steps look.

-To add a Stepper fragment to the Form Container fragment in the page editor,
+You can use the page editor to add a Stepper fragment to a Form Container fragment:

 1. Locate the *Stepper* fragment in the Fragments and Widgets sidebar.